globus/globus-sdk-python/docs/authorization/globus_app/apps.rst

     with UserApp("a-different-app", client_id="OTHER_ID", config=config) as app:
         do_stuff(app)

-    # at this stage, the storage will still not be closed
+    # At this stage, the storage will still be open.
-    # it should be explicitly closed
+    # It should be explicitly closed:
     sql_storage.close()